-- The University of Novi Sad (RS)
+- the Faculty of Philosophy, University of Novi Sad (RS)

-- The Danube Area Research Centre (RS)
+- the Danube Area Research Centre (RS)

-- The Andrassy University Budapest (HU)
+- the Andrassy University Budapest (HU)

-- The University of Applied Sciences Neu-Ulm (DE)
+- the University of Applied Sciences Neu-Ulm (DE)

 EUR 0: For non-german participants, the European Danube Academy will cover the accommodation and catering during the Summer School.